Field Team Training: Building on Strong Support for Farmer Partnerships

 Out in the Field: Comparing Advisory Visits and Internal Inspections

 Advisory farm visits are part of the daily core work of our field team.
-During these visits, Field Officers support smallholder farmers with practical guidance on mixed farming systems, plant health, soil care and sustainable cultivation practices.
-They answer questions, help farmers navigate day-to-day challenges, and provide hands-on, agronomic support.
+During these visits, Field Officers support smallholder farmers with practical guidance on mixed farming systems, plant health, soil care and cultivation practices.
+They answer questions, help farmers navigate day-to-day challenges, and provide hands-on agronomic support.
 This requires a balanced mix of technical knowledge, communication skills and sensitivity.
-These direct advisory visits create real value in the daily work across the entire growing region.
+These direct advisory visits are an important part of the daily work across the entire growing region.

 Internal inspections, on the other hand, serve a different purpose.
 They are part of the formal quality control within the LIMBUA ICS and are carried out without providing advice.
 For these inspections, Field Officers rotate between farms so that each inspection is conducted by different staff members.
 This strengthens the objectivity of the process and ensures that all organic-relevant criteria are reviewed consistently and in a structured way.